 Following the incident, the injured victims and families of the decedents filed lawsuits against the Design-Build Team that helped design and construct the faulty FIU Bridge.
 Shortly after the inception of litigation, MCM changed its name to Magnum Construction Management and sought protection from the United States Bankruptcy Court by filing for Chapter 11 reorganization.
 The lawyers representing the victims of this catastrophic event were determined not to allow the bankruptcy to deny justice.
 After months of litigation, it was announced in December 2019 that the parties will share a collective settlement of $102.7 Million, although they have until December 28 to file an appeal.
 The amount that they will each receive is confidential.

-Investigation Points to FIU Bridge’s Risk of Falling
+Investigation Points to FIU Bridge’s Risk of Falling and Collapse

 In addition to lawsuits filed as a result of injuries and deaths due to the FIU pedestrian bridge collapse, there were also lawsuits filed by individuals who were associated with the construction of the bridge, including one filed by Mr. Sampedro.
 In an investigation by Panter, Panter and Sampedro, it was revealed that some of the contractors and engineers may have ignored warning signs of the bridge’s risk of falling.